-While an athlete can have the same base line diet as regular people, they also need to worry about performance eating.
-Attention towards a diet catered towards achieving body composition goals, fuelling training, improving recovery and ensuring good hydration can have a very big impact on sports performance.
+While an athlete can have the same baseline diet as regular people, they also need to worry about performance eating.
+Attention towards a diet catered towards achieving body composition goals, fuelling training, improving recovery, and ensuring good hydration can have a very big impact on sports performance.

-Improving your body composition for your sport can make a great impact on sport performance.
+Improving your body composition for your sport can make a great impact on sports performance.
 By improving your power-to-weight ratio you can improve your speed.
 What is your power-to-weight ratio?
 It is how much power you can generate from your muscles compared to how much weight you are carrying.

 To improve your power-to-weight ratio you would need to reduce the amount of weight (body fat) that you are carrying and/or improve your amount of power/muscle mass.
-By manipulating your base line nutritional intake, you can improve your power-to-weight ratio and therefore your performance.
+By manipulating your baseline nutritional intake, you can improve your power-to-weight ratio and therefore your performance.

 When you train you use a lot of fuel which needs to be replaced if you want to train again the next day or a few hours later.
-If you don’t have enough fuel, then your sport performance will suffer and you will not get as great a gains from your training.
+If you don’t have enough fuel, then your sports performance will suffer and you will not get as great a gains from your training.
 Similarly, if your nutrition strategy for a race/competition is not adequate you could end up with depleted fuel stores.
-Ensuring that you provide a sufficient amount of fuel before, during and after exercise is crucial to allow for adequate energy for training and competition.
+Ensuring that you provide a sufficient amount of fuel before, during, and after exercise is crucial to allow for adequate energy for training and competition.